Dilli822/Project_Arxiv/Readme.md

 ## Project Conference

-**Objective**: To classify the Skin Cancer Malignant or Benign using novel method
+**Objective**: To classify the Skin Cancer Malignant or Benign using Deep Learning Method

 **Methods**: MobileOne, Yolov12